 And, as always, we wouldn’t be recommending any of these restaurants simply for having a memorable scene.
 We’ve been to each and every spot and loved the food they serve - so you can plan your dinner confidently.

 Ever since Tony’s added bigger parklets last year, this North Beach spot has felt like a pizza party on steroids.
-For lack of a better phrase, Tony’s is and is always bumping - huge sidewalk tables and booths are filled with people chowing down on the restaurant’s wide-ranging styles of pies, from Neapolitan to Detroit-style to Roman.
+For lack of a better phrase, Tony’s is always bumping - huge sidewalk tables and booths are filled with people chowing down on the restaurant’s wide-ranging styles of pies, from Neapolitan to Detroit-style to Roman.
 The price of admission for a spot to hunker down with a tangy margarita or Sicilian soppressata: a long wait surrounded by some in-your-face chaotic energy.
 But you’re looking for a spot with a scene, after all.
 Add your name to the waitlist, go for a walk, and come back once the restaurant texts you that your table is ready.
 Excellent pies await.

 Eating at Lily is a thrilling journey from start to finish.
-The new restaurant in the Richmond serves incredible contemporary Vietnamese dishes, each created with unparalleled attention to detail.
+The new-ish restaurant in the Richmond serves incredible contemporary Vietnamese dishes, each created with unparalleled attention to detail.
 From the intricate presentation (think watermelon radishes cut into flower shapes, or a whole fried fish perched neatly on top of a bed of kimchi and pineapple chow fun) to each dish’s complex layers of sweet, spicy, and salty flavors, everything that lands on the table is both stunning to look at and a joy to eat.
 Get a bunch of dishes to share, and be sure to order the Vietnamese coffee with salted duck egg foam, which has definitively ruined all other coffees for us.

-When we think of Nari, we enter a state of mind similar to when our work crush watches our entire Instagram story: satisfaction, delight, and pure bliss.
+When we think about Nari, we enter a state of mind similar to when our work crush watches our entire Instagram story: satisfaction, delight, and pure bliss.
 The upscale Thai restaurant in Japantown is one of our favorite spots in the city, period.
 But what makes it so exciting right now is the chef’s pick tasting menu ($95 per person), which started during the pandemic as a takeout option and now lives on the dinner menu.
 It comes with practically every “first course” item, plus a couple of mains and desserts.
 Each dish practically explodes with sweet and fiery flavors, whether it’s the phenomenal melt-in-your-mouth pork jowl with squid, the tender duck confit curry puffs, or the spicy black cod curry that’ll make your nose run.
 Wash it all down with one of their great cocktails as you enjoy the bustling energy of the dining room, which looks like a sleek greenhouse.